-The parabolic microphone assembly can be made from a 13" Chinese wok cooker lid.
+The parabolic microphone assembly is made from a 13" Chinese wok cooker lid.
 The microphones are mounted on a metal standoff that places them at the focal point of the parabolic reflector.
 Pre-formed computer microphones were used for the model shown, any electret condenser microphones should work.

 The optimal microphone position can be found by pointing the reflector at a distant audio source, then moving the microphones for the loudest sound.
-The circuit box was mounted on the back side of the wok lid, it was attached to a piec of 1/2" square aluminum tubing, which forms a handle.
+The amplifier box was mounted on the back side of the wok lid, it was attached to a piece of 1/2" square aluminum tubing, which forms a handle.

 Start with the volume turned down, point the Big-E at a remote sound source, then gradually turn the volume up until the sound is heard.
 Be careful not to bang the side of the parabolic dish when listening, loud sounds can result.
 Also, beware that a malicious friend can cause you pain in the ears by sneaking up and talking into the parabolic mic.
 It is advisable to wear the headphones partially off of your ears while you get used to the operation of the device.

 The Big-E is great for listening to birds and distant thunderstorms.
 It is also possible to hear the rustling of leaves on the top of a distant tree during a breezy day.
 Close-in wind noise may overpower distant sounds, operate the Big-E from a wind-sheltered area if possible.